 Show Symbol

-The Show Symbol sub-menu will affect whether certain characters are rendered with special glyphs so that they can easily be seen or identified in the editor view, and whether certain tab and wrap guides will be visible.
+The Show Symbol↗ sub-menu will affect whether certain characters are rendered with special glyphs so that they can easily be seen or identified in the editor view, and whether certain tab and wrap guides will be visible.

 There are three entries that are grouped together, which can affect the rendering of certain characters with alternate glyphs.
 Please note that while the characters may be displayed differently in Notepad++, the underlying file has the normal characters encoded per the current Language menu settings.
-Only one of these three options can be active (indicated with a check mark ) at a given time, and choosing a new option will remove the checkmark from the old.
-If you want none of these symbol options, click on the option that is currently active and it will be turned off (and none of the options will have the checkmark ).
+Only one of these three options can be active (indicated with a check mark ✓

-• Show Whitespace and TAB: When checked, the space character will show as a colored dot ·, and the tab as a colored arrow that expands to fill the width of the tab.
+- Show Whitespace and TAB: When checked, the space character will show as a colored dot

-• Show End of Line: When checked, the carriage return character will be rendered as CR in a small box, the line feed character as LF, and a Windows two-character line ending as CRLF.
-(The boxed characters are colored as “reverse text”, so the active Global Styles > Default > Foreground color will fill in the box and the active Global Styles > Default > Background color will define the boxed-letter’s foreground color.)
+.
+(The boxed characters are colored as “reverse text”, so the active Global Styles > Default > Foreground color will fill in the box and the active Global Styles > Default > Background color will define the boxed-letter’s foreground color.) - Show All Characters: When checked, this is effectively equivalent to having both Show Whitespace and TAB and Show End of Line at the same time.

-When the Show Indent Guide entry is checked, a colored dotted vertical line will show where each of the tab stops are located if there are enough tabs or spaces at the start of a given line to go beyond a tab stop (as defined by the per-language Tab settings).
+will show where each of the tab stops are located if there are enough tabs or spaces at the start of a given line to go beyond a tab stop (as defined by the per-language Tab settings).

-When the Show Wrap Symbol entry is checked and Word Wrap is also checked, there will be a little colored arrow on the far edge of the current line if that line has been wrapped.
+When the Show Wrap Symbol entry is checked and Word Wrap is also checked, there will be a little colored arrow ↲

 Zoom

 The Zoom sub-menu will allow you to Zoom In (enlarge the text), Zoom Out (shrink the text), or Restore Default Zoom (which will change the text size back to default settings).
 These actions all act only on the current View, so if you have two Views visible, only one will be affected.
-Zooming can also be accomplished by holding down the Ctrl key and using the mouse wheel to go up (enlarge) or down (shrink).
+Zooming can also be accomplished by holding down the Ctrl

 Move / Clone